 ¹ An investment company wholly owned by a Lundin family trust.

 Together, the family Lundin and Statoil/Equinor continue to control the company.
 Since May 2017, several parties divested, including the Lundin family that sold app.
 3,4 million shares and Norges pensjonsfond utland that sold most of its app.
 3m shares.
 Swedish financial institutions Swedbank and AP-funds considerably reduced their exposure to LUPE while Nordea and Handelsbanken did the opposite.
 With Wellington and Schröder as newcomers, and JPMorgan and Vanguard raising their stake, US based investors have become relatively prominent.

 Swedish financial institutions have been loyal investors in Lundin since the early days of its activities in Sudan.
 A review by Swedwatch of 20 years of annual reports (from the 1996 Sands Petroleum report to the 2016 Lundin Petroleum report) shows that all Swedish state-owned pension funds, the AP-funds (AP1, AP2, AP3, AP4), have been among the largest shareholders in Lundin Petroleum at some point during the last ten years, except for AP7.

 Most major private Swedish financial institutions have at some time been among the largest shareholders, including Swedbank, Nordea, SEB, Handelsbanken, Skandia, Folksam, and Länsförsäkringar.
 AP1 sold its shares in 2015.
-Folksam and AMF Pension divested in 2012 and are the only major investors known to have done so of the company’s human rights record.
+Folksam and AMF Pension divested in 2012 and they are the only major investors that are known to have acted on the company’s human rights record.

 Lundin Petroleum figures in major index funds, including several funds that are screened for human rights criteria.
 All major investors in Lundin Petroleum claim to respect human rights and to have an engagement and/or exclusion policy for companies with a controversial human rights record.